ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 ```
 where we suddenly fail again with `VMFailure: UnexpectedSymbolicArg`, because we end up doing an `SLOAD` from a symbolic location, which is not possible with `--storage-model ConcreteS`.

 With our current set up, it turns out we must use concrete arguments for `dst` and `msg.sender` in order to avoid reading from symbolic storage locations.
-We can instantiate these arguments to some concrete value, for example one of vitaliks addresses, `0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B`:
+We can instantiate these arguments to some concrete value, for example one of Vitalik's addresses, `0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B`:

 ```bash
 hevm symbolic --address 0x06af07097c9eeb7fd685c692751d5c66db49c215 --sig 'join(address,uint256)' --arg 0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B --caller 0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B --rpc https://mainnet.infura.io/v3/$INFURA_API_KEY --debug --json-file chaisrc.json --storage-model ConcreteS --smttimeout 5000